Ismail Haniyeh: Pope Benedict XVI Islam controversy

-In a speech broadcast on Al-Aqsa TV on 23 March 2014 (the tenth anniversary of the assassination of Sheik Ahmad Yassin), Haniyeh stated (as translated by MEMRI): "Out of deprivation, we shall establish the balance of terror.
-Out of the ruins, we shall rock Tel Aviv.
-[With] our bare hands, we shall dig into the rock and do the impossible."
-The crowd immediately responded (as translated by Al-Monitor), "Move forward Hamas, move!
-We are the cannon and you are the bullets. … Oh Qassam, our beloved, bombard Tel Aviv."

-Views on Osama bin Laden
+Osama bin Laden

-On 2 May 2011, Haniyeh condemned the killing by American forces of Osama bin Laden, founder and leader of Al-Qaeda, stating that the operation is "the continuation of the American oppression and shedding of blood of Muslims and Arabs".
-He stated, "We condemn the assassination and the killing of an Arab holy warrior."
-Political analysts said the remarks were an attempt to cool differences in the Gaza Strip with al Qaeda-inspired Salafi groups, which condemn Hamas as too moderate.
+On 2 May 2011, Osama bin Laden was killed by U.S. forces in Pakistan, and the killing was praised by Hamas's rival Fatah.
+Haniyeh instead referred to bin Laden as an "Arab holy warrior" and condemned his killing as "the continuation of the American oppression and shedding of blood of Muslims and Arabs".
+Political analysts said the remarks were an attempt to cool differences in the Gaza Strip with Al-Qaeda-inspired Salafi groups, which condemn Hamas as too moderate.
+Another analyst wrote that Haniyeh's statement was directed at an Arab audience, and he saw an opportunity to distinguish Hamas from Fatah and exploit anti-American sentiment.
 The United States government condemned his remarks as "outrageous".